PRINCETON CENTER

 Mercer County (Princeton), New Jersey

 Plans for the Garden State's first retail mall were underway by 1949.
-The complex would be built on a 32.6-acre parcel, located .9 mile northeast of the Borough of Princeton's town center.
+The complex would be built on a 32.6-acre parcel; this located .9 mile northeast of the Borough of Princeton town center.
 At the time, the property was in a section of Mercer County known as Princeton Township.
-Princeton's Theodore R. Potts was in charge of development, under the auspices of an entity known as Clearview Associates.

-A mall-wide dedication commenced at PRICETON CENTER on June 3, 1954, with entertainment provided by Vaudeville acts, circus performers and musicians.
+A mall-wide dedication commenced on June 3, 1954.
+Entertainment was provided by Vaudeville acts, circus performers and musicians.
 Several stores opened their doors, including Mall Camera, Tween-Age Shoes, Hardware Corporation, Princeton Bank & Trust Company, an (18,000 square foot) Acme supermarket and (12,000 square foot) Sun Ray Drug.
-The mall included its own heliport.
+The complex included its own heliport.

-Newark-based Bamberger's opened their 2-level (63,000 square foot) anchor store on September 9, 1954.
-It was the chain's third branch.
-The store dedication was officiated by John C. Williams, Bamberger's President, and Albert Salzman (Mayor of Princeton).
+Newark-based Bamberger's dedicated a 2-level (63,000 square foot) anchor store on September 9, 1954.
+This was the chain's third branch.
+The dedication was officiated by John C. Williams (President of Bamberger's) and Albert Salzman (Mayor of Princeton).

 Although PRINCETON CENTER was a modest-sized mall, it was still the largest retail venue in the region for several years.
 This situation changed with the opening of QUAKER BRIDGE MALL {5.1 miles southwest, in Mercer County}, in 1976.
 This super-sized center was co-anchored by a 212,600 square foot Bambergers, which was over three times the size of the PRINCETON CENTER store.
 The two locations were maintained for 4 years.
 However, in the spring of 1980, Bamberger's Princeton was shuttered.